tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 If the creature is not fed then all hell will break loose and this is where I come in.

-See, several weeks ago my best friend was involved in a car accident that killed little 8-year-old Susie Miller* who lived down the road.
+See, several weeks ago my best friend was involved in a car accident that killed little 8-year-old Susie Miller\* who lived down the road.

 Susie Miller happened to be the mayor's niece too.

 Anyway, a town meeting was held and it was decided that my friend would be sacrificed to the creature as punishment.

-I couldn't let them do that, so I devised a plan.
+I couldn't let them do that, so I devised a plan to save him.

 On the day of the sacrifice, several of the town's people including the mayor escorted my friend from the jail where he was awaiting his fate.

 I quietly followed behind as they took him into the mineshaft located at the end of town.

-I continued to follow them until we reached a cavernous room.
+I continued to follow them until we reached this cavernous room.

 The room which looked more like an altar room had a sacrificial table located in the center.

-I stood there helplessly watching as they forced my friend onto the sacrificial table.
+I stood there watching helplessly as they forced my friend onto the sacrificial table.

 They began to chant as they strapped him in.